 The tournament was played in UAE for the first season and magnetized many international players.
-After a successful first season there were calls for moving the tournament to Pakistan.
-Cricket in Pakistan, however, was suspended due to the assailment on the Sri Lankan team in 2011 and the international players were not inclined to travel.
+After a successful first season, there were calls for moving the tournament to Pakistan.
+Cricket in Pakistan, however, was suspended due to the assailant on the Sri Lankan team in 2011 and the international players were not inclined to travel.
 The PCB, therefore, hosted the complete tournament in UAE in 2017 but held the final in Lahore, Pakistan.
-The matches in Pakistan were further incremented in psl 2018 when two eliminators and the final were hosted in Pakistan.
+The matches in Pakistan were further incremented in PSL 2018 when two eliminators and the finals were hosted in Pakistan.

 The league was able to attract big names like Kevin Pietersen, Shane Watson, Chris Gayle, Darren Sammy, Dwayne Bravo, Kumar Sangakkara, Brendon Mccullum and most recently A B Devilliers.